sreekanath/Phase-7/AWS/VPC/network_ip-address.md

    * IP addresses falls into two types:

 	 * Classfull IP addressing is a legacy scheme which divides the whole IP address pools into 5 distinct classes—A, B, C, D and E.
-	 * Classless IP addressing has an arbitrary length of the prefixes.
+	 * Classless IP addressing has an arbitrary length of the prefixes. (for more details, see  [CIDR wiki](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing)

    * Classless Inter-Domain Routing (CIDR) is a method for allocating IP addresses.